A Pumpkin Beer Primer, Plus The 10 Essential Examples Of The Style

 Elysian’s The Great Pumpkin is the perfect example of how good this style is.
 The beer is brewed with roasted pumpkin seeds in the mash and then pumpkin fruit is added to the fermenter to really amp up the earthy pumpkin flavor.

-Finally, cinnamon, cloves, allspice, and nutmeg is added to round out the flavor profile and add a nice depth to the beer.
+Finally, cinnamon, cloves, allspice, and nutmeg are added to round out the flavor profile and add a nice depth to the beer.
 You’ll get a blast of spice on this one that’s followed by a mellow fruitiness that leans more towards a mossy fall morning when the mist is still close to the ground.